Skip to main content

 My quest became: Could I stop chasing tips and build a system that felt like playing an RPG with a character sheet, skill tree, and stamina bar, and actually get my productivity to ding?

 This is that walkthrough.
 No fluff, no generic “take breaks” reminder.
-Just the messy, personal, respawn-after-failure system I use every day, and the MindXPLevel Up IRL kit it eventually became.
+Just a bounce-back-after-failure system I use every day, and the MindXPLevel Up IRL kit it eventually became.

 1. The Grind That Went Nowhere (Before the Character Sheet)